Skip to main content

 Acting Pathway

 First round auditions will take place via audition recording (unless you choose to audition in-person in the USA, details below).
-Recall auditions are currently planned to take place in Glasgow, London and live via Zoom.
+Recall auditions are currently planned to take place in Glasgow, London and live via Microsoft Teams.
 If you are recalled, you can tell us your preference for where you would like to do your recall.
 We have many years of experience of conducting online auditions and have a well-established format and process in place, so no applicant will be disadvantaged by auditioning in this manner.

 USA Open Auditions